Metal Printed Parts

 What is Metal 3D Printing?

 Metal 3D printing is an additive manufacturing process that produces parts by printing them layer by layer from a digital model.
-This process offers advantages over traditional subtractive methods like CNC machining, which removes material from a solid block.
-Metal 3D printing forms parts directly from the build material to reduce waste and enables more intricate shapes.
+This process offers advantages when followed by traditional subtractive methods like CNC machining, which removes material from a solid block.
+Metal 3D printing forms parts directly from the build material to reduce waste and enables more intricate shapes through CNC machining and finishing.

 Metal 3D printing supports designs impossible or cost-prohibitive with traditional manufacturing.
-Printed parts can include internal channels, fine latticework and geometries made for performance, not just machinability.
-Owens Industries uses additive manufacturing to produce parts from high-performance materials like rhenium, cobalt-rhenium, Inconel and molybdenum, each selected for durability in high-stress environments.
+We finish metal additive-manufactured parts with internal channels, fine latticework and geometries made for performance.
+Owens Industries machines 3D-printed metal parts from high-performance materials like rhenium, cobalt-rhenium, Inconel and molybdenum, each selected for durability in high-stress environments.

-Metal 3D Printing Benefits Over Traditional CNC Machining
+Metal 3D Printing Benefits When Paired with Precision CNC Machining

-Why Choose Owens Industries for Metal 3D-Printed Parts?
+Why Choose Owens Industries to Machine Metal 3D-Printed Parts?

-Owens Industries partners with engineers and OEMs to print parts no one else will take on.
-As a trusted metal printed parts service, we specialize in projects rejected by other shops due to extreme complexity, exotic materials or ultra-tight tolerances.
+Owens Industries partners with engineers and OEMs in California, TexasFlorida, New Jersey, Massachusetts, Illinois, Minnesota and beyond to machine printed parts no one else will take on.
+As a trusted 3D-printed parts machining service, we specialize in projects rejected by other shops due to extreme complexity, exotic materials or ultra-tight tolerances.
 From rhenium optical housings to cobalt-rhenium thrusters, we deliver functional parts for real-world use, not just prototypes.

 Every project takes place at our AS9100 & ITAR-Certified facility, where printed parts go through post-processing, multi-axis machining and detailed inspections.
 We work with high-strength alloys, corrosion-resistant materials and geometries built for performance under pressure.
-If you’re working on a critical component and need a partner who can print to a tolerance of 0.0001", Owens should be your next call.
+If you’re working on a critical component and need a partner who can machine 3D-printed metal parts to a tolerance of 0.0001", Owens should be your next call.

 Minimum project value begins at $25,000.
 If we’re not the right fit, we’ll help connect you with someone who is.
 Request a quote today.